 Add X-Frame-Options in HTTP header to secure NGINX from Clickjacking attack

-Clickjacking is well-known web application vulnerabilities.
+Clickjacking is a well-known web application vulnerabilities.

 In my last post, I talked about how to secure Apache Web Server, IBM HTTP Server & .htaccess and some of you asked about Nginx.

 The X-Frame-Options in HTTP response header can be used to indicate whether or not a browser should be allowed to open a page in frame or iframe.

 This will prevent site content embedded into other sites.

 Did you every try embed Google.com on your website as a frame?
 You can’t because it’s protected and you can protect it too.

 - SAMEORIGIN: This setting will allow the page to be displayed in a frame on the same origin as the page itself.

 - DENY: This setting will prevent a page displaying in a frame or iframe.

 - ALLOW-FROM URI: This setting will allow a page to be displayed only on the specified origin.